masc-ucsc/docs/docs/pyrope/06-functions.md

 be explicit in the lambda input definition but also in the lambda call.
 The lambda outputs can not have a `ref` modifier.

 No logical or arithmetic operation can be done with a `ref`.
-As a result, it is only useful for lambda arguments.
+As a result, it is only useful for lambda input arguments.

 ```